Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes

 where $\mathrm{Pa}(s')$ and $\mathrm{Ch}(s')$ are respectively the parents and children of $s'$, and $R(s')$ is non-zero only at the end of a trajectory, when $s'=x$ is a fully-formed object.
 Intuitively, the LHS of \eqref{eq:flow-matching-conditions} corresponds to the total incoming flow into $s'$, and the RHS corresponds to the total outgoing flow from $s'$.
 If these conditions are satisfied for all states $s'$, then an object $x$ can be sampled with probability $\propto R(x)$ by following the forward transition probability $P_{F}(s'\mid s) \propto F_{\phi}(s\rightarrow s')$ \citep{bengio2021gflownet}.
 It is worth noting that there exist other conditions equivalent to \eqref{eq:flow-matching-conditions} that also yield similar guarantees for sampling proportionally to the reward function \citep{gflow,malkin2022trajectorybalance,madan2022subtb}.
-In particular, \citet{Deleu2022BayesianSL} used an alternative condition introduced by~\citet{gflow} and inspired by the detailed-balance equations in the literature on Markov chains (see \cref{sec:dag-gflownet}).
+In particular, \citet{Deleu2022BayesianSL} used an alternative condition introduced by \citet{gflow} and inspired by the detailed-balance equations in the literature on Markov chains (see Section \ref{sec:dag-gflownet}).
 In order to train the GFlowNet, it is possible to turn the target conditions such as the one in \eqref{eq:flow-matching-conditions} into a corresponding loss function such that minimizing the loss makes the conditions satisfied, e.g.,